Central Intelligence Agency

-The Central Intelligence Agency (CIA /ˌsiː.aɪˈeɪ/) is a civilian foreign intelligence service of the federal government of the United States tasked with advancing national security through collecting and analyzing intelligence from around the world and conducting covert operations.
+The Central Intelligence Agency (CIA) /ˌsiː.aɪˈeɪ/ is a civilian foreign intelligence service of the federal government of the United States tasked with advancing national security through collecting and analyzing intelligence from around the world and conducting covert operations.
 The agency is headquartered in the George Bush Center for Intelligence in Langley, Virginia, and is sometimes metonymously called "Langley".
-A major member of the United States Intelligence Community (IC), the CIA has reported to the director of national intelligence since 2004, and is focused on providing intelligence for the president and the Cabinet, though it also provides intelligence for a variety of other entities including the US Military and foreign allies.
+A major member of the United States Intelligence Community (IC), the CIA has reported to the director of national intelligence since 2004, and is focused on providing intelligence for the president and the Cabinet, though it also provides intelligence for a variety of other entities including the United States Armed Forces and foreign allies.

 The CIA is headed by a director and is divided into various directorates, including a Directorate of Analysis and Directorate of Operations.
 Unlike the Federal Bureau of Investigation (FBI), the CIA has no law enforcement function and focuses on intelligence gathering overseas, with only limited domestic intelligence collection.
 The CIA is responsible for coordinating all human intelligence (HUMINT) activities in the IC.
 It has been instrumental in establishing intelligence services in many countries, and has provided support to many foreign organizations.
 The CIA exerts foreign political influence through its paramilitary operations units, including its Special Activities Center.
 It has also provided support to several foreign political groups and governments, including planning, coordinating, training and carrying out torture, and technical support.
-It was involved in many regime changes and carrying out planned assassinations of foreign leaders and terrorist attacks against civilians.
+It has been involved in many regime changes and carrying out planned assassinations of foreign leaders and terrorist attacks against civilians.

 During World War II, U.S. intelligence and covert operations had been undertaken by the Office of Strategic Services (OSS).
 The office was abolished in 1945 by President Harry S. Truman, who created the Central Intelligence Group in 1946.
 Amid the intensifying Cold War, the National Security Act of 1947 established the CIA, headed by a director of central intelligence (DCI).
 The Central Intelligence Agency Act of 1949 exempted the agency from most Congressional oversight, and during the 1950s, it became a major instrument of U.S. foreign policy.
 The CIA employed psychological operations against communist regimes, and backed coups to advance American interests.
 Major CIA-backed operations include the 1953 coup in Iran, the 1954 coup in Guatemala, the Bay of Pigs Invasion of Cuba in 1961, and the 1973 coup in Chile.
-In 1975, the Church Committee of the U.S. Senate revealed illegal operations such as MKUltra and CHAOS, after which greater oversight was imposed.
-In the 1980s, the CIA supported the Afghan mujahideen and Nicaraguan Contras, and after the September 11 attacks in 2001, played a role in the Global War on Terrorism.
+In 1975, the Church Committee of the U.S. Senate revealed illegal operations such as MKUltra and CHAOS.
+In the 1980s, the CIA supported the Afghan mujahideen through Pakistan's ISI, and the Nicaraguan Contras, and after the September 11 attacks in 2001, played a role in the Global War on Terrorism.

 The agency has been the subject of numerous controversies, including its use of political assassinations, torture, domestic wiretapping, propaganda, mind control techniques, and drug trafficking, among others.